 With over 90 miles of shoreline, Michigan’s Thumb offers some of the top Michigan tourist attractions.
 There is always something to do or see near the tip of the Thumb.
-Most are free, the fun is finding and exploring things to do in Michigan’s Upper Thumb.
+Most of these attractions and sites are free to access.
+A full day of fun can be had just finding and exploring things to do in Michigan’s Upper Thumb.
+Taking a scenic drive along M-25 is all you need to do to start.

 Note: Due to the Covid-19 pandemic, some tours, events, and businesses may be affected.
 Please check with the business or tour provider first.